ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/26_Electrical/260535 Cabinets Enclosures.md

    1. Drawings and general provisions of the Contract, including General and Supplementary Conditions and Division 1 Specification Sections, apply to this Section.
 1. SUMMARY
    1. This Section includes provision of enclosures, terminal cabinets, terminal blocks and accessories as specified and indicated.
+1. REFERENCES
-1. REFERENCES*   1.
-National Electrical Manufacturers Association (NEMA)
+	1. National Electrical Manufacturers Association (NEMA)
    1. 250 - Enclosures for Electrical Equipment (1000 Volts Maximum).
    1. ICS 4 - Terminal Blocks for Industrial Control Equipment and Systems.
+1. SUBMITTALS
-1. SUBMITTALS*   1.
-Product Data:
+	1. Product Data:
       1. Submit manufacturer's technical product data on enclosures, terminal cabinets, terminal blocks and accessories.

 ## PRODUCTS